princeparas16/SSR-BoilerPlate/README.md

 # SSR-BoilerPlate
 To setup a Server side rendering for your application.

-## Create Simple App with `npx create-react-app app-name`
+## Create Simple App with
+`npx create-react-app app-name`

-Change the code in index.js file
+Change the code in index.js file of root

 ```javascript